Replicating Human Motivated Reasoning Studies with LLMs: Related Works

 \subsection{Bias in Persona-Based and Non-Persona-Based LLMs}

-Central to the idea of motivated reasoning is how personal biases shape information processing.
-Within the context of LLMs, it is well-known that LLMs tend to exhibit a left-leaning bias \cite{Bernardelle_Fröhling_Civelli_Lunardi_Roitero_Demartini_2025, Bang_Chen_Lee_Fung_2024, faulborn-etal-2025-little}.
+Extensive research has explored how biases emerge in LLM responses.
+It is well-known that LLMs tend to exhibit a left-leaning bias \cite{Bernardelle_Fröhling_Civelli_Lunardi_Roitero_Demartini_2025, Bang_Chen_Lee_Fung_2024, faulborn-etal-2025-little}.
 Such bias implicit in LLM responses can present in a variety of ways, such as a bias towards certain media outlets \cite{Dai_Cao_Wang_Pang_Xu_Ng_Chua_2025, Proma_Pate_Druckman_Ghoshal_He_Hoque_2025}.
+Additionally, such biases may be hidden by failing to respond to question answering \cite{Himelstein_LeVi_Youngmann_Nemcovsky_Mendelson_2026}, though work has also emphasized the benefits to user safety of response refusal \cite{Cao_2024}.
 LLMs have also been known to take on other human-like preferences, such as message structure \cite{li-etal-2025-generation} and self-preference \cite{1Panickssery}.
 The inclusion of personality traits (or personas) in LLM prompts can also affect how bias presents in LLM responses \cite{Borah_Mihalcea_2024}, though LLMs may fail to reconcile conflicts within a provided persona \cite{Liu_Diab_Fried_2024}.
-While LLMs may struggle in identifying human-like motivated reasoning in text \cite{yong-etal-2025-motivebench}, the inclusion of personalities in prompts has been shown to bias LLM behavior in ways similar to motivated reasoning \cite{Cho_Hoyle_Hermstrüwer_2025, Dash_Reymond_Spiro_Caliskan_2025}.
-Given that providing LLMs with personas can lead to certain biases in LLM behavior, it becomes important to study how LLMs respond under motivational prompts without such direction, which can inform researchers whether LLMs can be used to emulate or predict human motivated reasoning.
+The inclusion of personalities in prompts has been shown to bias LLM behavior in ways similar to motivated reasoning \cite{Cho_Hoyle_Hermstrwer_2025, Dash_Reymond_Spiro_Caliskan_2025}, though they may struggle in identifying human-like motivated reasoning in text \cite{yong-etal-2025-motivebench}.
+Given prior work's emphasis on the effect of personas on LLM responses, we focus on the whether information, which causes motivated processing in humans, effects LLM response (or non-response), which can inform researchers whether LLMs can be used to emulate or predict human motivated reasoning.